Tesla (TSLA) Q3 2017 Results - Earnings Call Transcript

 Doug, would you like to take that on?

-John Douglas Field - Tesla Motors
+Doug Field - Tesla Inc.

-Well with respect to welding, the rate is controlled by – are you specifically asking about the video or do you have another...
+Well with respect to welding, the rate is controlled by – are you specifically asking about the video, or do you have another...

 Joseph Spak - RBC Capital Markets LLC

 I'm sorry.
-In the letter, it said bodyshop welding listed as a constraint.
+In the letter, it said bodyshop welding, it listed as a constraint.

-John Douglas Field - Tesla Motors
+Doug Field - Tesla Inc.

 Yeah.